leandrogaspar/chip8/README.md

 Launches the test runner in the interactive watch mode.<br>

-Tests are made by comparing each register and property of the Chip-8 after an instruction against an expected state.
-This approach was chosen beacause we want to be sure that an instruction only alter the involved properties.
+Tests are compares the Chip-8 state after an instruction against an expected state.
+This approach was chosen because we want to be sure that an instruction only alter the involved properties.
 For instance, a instruction that perform a jump should only change the PC - any other change would be a bug.

 A typical test looks like this: